Looker supports IBM’s DB2 for Linux/UNIX/Windows (LUW), which is discussed by IBM on this IBM Knowledge Center page.

-Looker also supports IBM’s DB2 on AS400, as described on this documentation page, and connecting to a DB2 Warehouse on Cloud (dashDB), as described on the IBM DB2 Warehouse on Cloud (dashDB) documentation page.
+Looker also supports IBM’s DB2 on AS400, as described on the IBM DB2 on AS400 documentation page, and connecting to a DB2 Warehouse on Cloud (dashDB), as described on the IBM DB2 Warehouse on Cloud (dashDB) documentation page.

 To configure an IBM DB2 for LUW database with Looker, you need administrator privileges on your IBM DB2 database.
 Then:

 - Set up one or two accounts for Looker

 - Create a procedure to terminate select queries